 - Circular migration: It is the temporary and usually repetitive movement of a migrant worker between home and host areas, typically for the purpose of employment.

 - Due to the lack of educational facilities at their place of residence, people migrate to urban areas in search of better institutions.

-- India has seen an upsurge in economic growth since 1991.
-The 2001 census shows that internal migration has picked up rapidly during the 1990s.
+- The 2001 census shows that internal migration has picked up rapidly during the 1990s.

 - The states with higher per capita income and larger dominance of non-agricultural sector show not only high in-migration but also high out-migration rates.

 - Lack of security:

 - Political disturbances, ethnic conflicts and communal riots are also one of the reasons for internal migration